jiwon-seattle/Travel-Planner/README.md

 Countdown will be displayed from the current date to departure date. <br/>

-If the travel is coming within a week, current weather for your trip will be provided.
-If it's upcoming in more than a week, you will be able to see weather forecast for 10 days.
+If the travel is coming within a week, current weather and forecast for your trip will be provided.
+If it's upcoming in more than a week, you will be able to see only weather forecast for 10 days.

 <img src="img/result1.png" width="700px" height="400px" />